Beyond-Better/bb/docs/development/reference/tool_io.md

 # Tool Use and Tool Results Structure

+This document describes the technical implementation of tool I/O in BB.
+For LLM-specific instructions, see [LLM Tool I/O Guide](../llm/tool_io.md).

 ## Tool Input

 The `inputSchema` defines the structure of "tool use".
 The schema is the input provided by the LLM when running a tool.
 It's passed to `runTool` as `toolUse`.
 It's passed to `formatToolUse` as `toolInput`.
 The 'tool use' data received from the LLM will always be validated against `inputSchema`.